tfb-sv/ER-SFXRecolorTool/README.md

 10. (Optional) Fine-tune entered RGB values as needed.
 You may repeat the recoloring session in **RECOLORING** mode and check the effects in-game after each adjustment until the results meet your expectations.

 ## Additional Information
-- Logs are stored with a datetime tag in the `logs` folder for each recoloring session.
+- Logs are stored with a datetime tag in the `logs` for each recoloring session.
 - Changes are saved in the `recolor_mission.json`, which automatically loads when the tool starts.
 - The before and after colors of the SFX are available in the `sfx_palettes`, which is reset at the beginning of each session.
 - To completely reset all modifications and start from scratch, simply delete the `sfx\modified_files`.